chacaa/CSS2SASS/README.md

   error: error
 }
 ```
-If there is an error all properties will be null except the error property.
+If there is an error all properties will be null except the error one.

 ### Example
 If the input is: